kyle-github/littlesmalltalk/docs/imageformat.md

 This may be worth optimizing later, but since it currently takes only one byte either way, it probably isn't worth it.

-Note that the code in lst_image_builder.c to write out images replicates that in lst_memory.c in large part.
+Note that the code in bootstrap.c to write out images replicates that in memory.c in large part.
 The differences are somewhat small, but profound.
 First, the array that is used to note the positions of object that have been filed out is a statically allocated array, not one of the object spaces.
-Second, and much more difficult to deal with is the fact that lst_image_builder does _NOT_ use the same bit flags in the flags field in the object size.
+Second, and much more difficult to deal with is the fact that bootstrap does _NOT_ use the same bit flags in the flags field in the object size.
 The runtime uses one of the bits to indicate that the object is a binary object (i.e. it does not contain pointers) and the other for garbage collection.
-The lst_image_builder code does not do GC during image building.
+The bootstrap code does not do GC during image building.
 It uses the two-bit field to indicate more precisely the type of the object.
 A value of 1 in this field indicates a byte array (such as a ByteArray or String object).
 A